Trial division: Speed

 trial divisions, where $\pi(x)$ denotes the prime-counting function, the number of primes less than x.
 This does not take into account the overhead of primality testing to obtain the prime numbers as candidate factors.
 A useful table need not be large: P(3512) = 32749, the last prime that fits into a sixteen-bit signed integer and P(6542) = 65521 for unsigned sixteen-bit integers.
 That would suffice to test primality for numbers up to 655372 = 4,295,098,369.
 Preparing such a table (usually via the Sieve of Eratosthenes) would only be worthwhile if many numbers were to be tested.
 If instead a variant is used without primality testing, but simply dividing by every odd number less than the square root the base-2 n digit number a, prime or not, it can take up to about:

 In both cases, the required time grows exponentially with the digits of the number.

 Even so, this is a quite satisfactory method, considering that even the best-known algorithms have exponential time growth.
 For a chosen uniformly at random from integers of a given length, there is a 50% chance that 2 is a factor of a and a 33% chance that 3 is a factor of a, and so on.
 It can be shown that 88% of all positive integers have a factor under 100 and that 92% have a factor under 1000.
 Thus, when confronted by an arbitrary large a, it is worthwhile to check for divisibility by the small primes, since for $a = 1000$, in base-2 $n=10$.

-However, many-digit numbers that do not have factors in the small primes can require days or months to factor with the trial division.
+However, many-digit numbers that do not have factors in the small primes can require days or months to factor with trial division.
 In such cases other methods are used such as the quadratic sieve and the general number field sieve (GNFS).
 Because these methods also have superpolynomial time growth a practical limit of n digits is reached very quickly.
 For this reason, in public key cryptography, values for a are chosen to have large prime factors of similar size so that they cannot be factored by any publicly known method in a useful time period on any available computer system or computer cluster such as supercomputers and computer grids.
-The largest cryptography-grade number that has been factored is RSA-250, a 250 digits number, using the GNFS and resources of several supercomputers.
+The largest cryptography-grade number that has been factored is RSA-250, a 250-digit number, using the GNFS and resources of several supercomputers.
 The running time was 2700 core years.